The Lord’s Prayer

 - Personal forgiveness.
 “Forgive us our debts.”
 If we don’t ask for forgiveness, our prayer requests will be greatly hindered.
 The psalmist wrote, “If I regard iniquity in my heart, the Lord will not hear me” (Psalms 66:18).
 Isaiah said, “Behold, the Lord’s hand is not shortened that it cannot save, nor His ear heavy that it cannot hear, but your iniquities have separated between you and your God that He will not hear you” (Isaiah 59:1-2).

 - Forgiveness of others.
 “As we also have forgiven our debtors.”
 We should forgive others on the basis of our own personal forgiveness.
 How can we withhold forgiveness from others when we have been forgiven such an insurmountable debt?
-Unforgiveness is the most popular poison the enemy uses against God’s people.
+Unforgiveness is the single greatest poison the enemy uses against God’s people.
 We must forgive as God has forgiven us or it will destroy us.

 - Bitterness.
 Bitterness will eat at our soul and spirit until it has destroyed us.
 The Bible says, “Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you” (Ephesians 4:31-32).
 Bitterness and unforgiveness is like drinking a cup of poison hoping it kills the other guy.

 - Forgiveness.
 Forgiveness is a choice.
 When we have been wronged, it’s normal to struggle with negative emotions toward the offender.
 It’s how we deal with it that makes all the difference.
 Each time bitterness begins to raise its ugly head, we must choose to forgive.
 It helps to verbalize it.
 Jesus said we should forgive someone up to seven times seventy or 490 times (Matthew 18:21-22).
-In other words, we may have to forgive an offense up to 490 different levels before it is eradicated from our life.
+In other words, we may have to forgive an offense up to 490 different levels before it is completely eradicated from our life.

 Path of Prayer